sfigg/commercialization-public/design/compatibility/1709/device-devfund.md

 **Description**

-An INF file may not reference any co-installers within a DDInstall.CoInstallers section.
+An INF file may not reference any co-installers (a Windows32 DLL) within a DDInstall.CoInstallers section.
+A co-installer typically writes additional configuration information or performs other installation tasks.
+Co-installer opacity makes it difficult to keep systems current.
+Unbounded co-installer execution could cause an unknown impact on systems.
 Therefore, a driver package cannot execute any co-installers during device installation.

+**Windows 10 Client**

+Windows 10 Client driver package must not include and execute any co-installer after February 1st, 2018

+**Windows 10 S**

+Windows 10 S driver package must not include and execute any co-installer by the official release of the Windows 10 S.

 *Design Notes*